Karl Worner: AFL career

-Worner made the line-up for Fremantle's opening game of the 2024 AFL season against the Brisbane Lions at Optus Stadium, he played well collecting 12 disposals during the match.
+Worner made the line-up for Fremantle's opening game of the 2024 AFL season against the Brisbane Lions at Optus Stadium.
+He played well, collecting 12 disposals during the match.
 Unfortunately, Worner was knocked unconscious in the third quarter after an accidental collision with Lions player Lincoln McCarthy.
 He suffered a concussion which placed him under the AFL's mandatory concussion protocols, meaning he would miss at least one week of football.
 He would make his return through the WAFL, and returned to the Dockers line-up in round fourteen against the at Marvel Stadium, as a late replacement for Heath Chapman.

 Worner signed a two-year contract extension in late July 2025, tying him to Fremantle until at least the end of 2027.

+Personal life

+Worner's mother is from Sweden, and he has dual citizenship for both Australia and Sweden.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.